syntasso/kratix-docs/docs/workshop/part-ii/03-dependencies.md

     └── kibana.yaml
 ```

-### Add shared dependencies as Worker Cluster Resources
+### Add shared dependencies to the Promise

 Removing the files from the pipeline is not enough.
-You must now also add them to the Promise as Worker Cluster Resources.
+You must now also add them to the Promise as Dependencies.

 #### Download the WorkerResourcesBuilder

-Run the following command to create a `resources` directory where you can store these files and any others that you may want to depend on for the Promise installation:
+Run the following command to create a `dependencies` directory where you can store these files and any others that you may want to depend on for the Promise installation:
 ```bash
 mkdir -p resources